usexfg/.github/profile/README.md

 ## What is XF₲ ?

-**XF₲** (or *Fuego/ Fire*) is the currency used, and accounting unit within the Fuego network.
-XFG is minted into the network by block rewards, distributed to miners in exchange for powering and securing the Fuego blockchain thru Proof of Work (CPU/GPU) consensus approximately every 8 minutes.
-XFG transactions are already private by default; a minimum required ring-size of 3- increasing incrementally towards the network maximum mixin of 18.
+**XF₲** (or *Fuego/ Fire*) is a privacy cryptocurrency and the accounting unit(s) used within the Fuego network.
+XFG is minted into the network by block rewards, distributed to miners in exchange for powering and securing the Fuego blockchain thru Proof of Work (CPU/GPU) consensus, approximately every 8 minutes.
+All transactions in XFG are already  private by default, much like cash or paper money is- only better.

-Unlike traditional fiat currencies issued by central banking cartels of the world, Fuego (XFG) may actually be defined as more a form of hard money- for its fixed, limited supply of 8 Million **XF₲**.
-Fuego is designed to functionally thrive within a disinflationary ecosystem; incentived by transaction fee markets & lottery deposit block fees: [COLD](https://github.com/usexfg/cold-dao) fees are 8% rate of XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.
+*Unlike* traditional fiat currencies issued by central banking cartels of the world, Fuego (XFG) may more accurately be defined as a form of hard money- for its fixed, limited supply of 8 Million **XF₲**.
+And unlike most PoW cryptocurrencies, Fuego is designed to functionally thrive within a disinflationary ecosystem; incentived thru transaction fee markets & lottery deposit block fees: [COLD](https://github.com/usexfg/cold-dao) fees being a % rate of each XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.

-Fuego's **Elder Council** is the group of Fuego Elder Node* operators who are contributing toward the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the Fuego ecosystem (merchants, services, tools, etc)
+Fuego's **Elder Council** is the group of Fuego Elder Node* operators contributing to the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the Fuego ecosystem (merchants, services, tools, etc)

 <sup>(*) Elder Nodes are service nodes which earn a percentage for each txn they relay on the Fuego network.
 For more info and a list of tutorials see or contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section !